 That’s a massive conflict of interest, he told the Herald.
 If a study provides evidence that chemicals cause harm, “then the company is inviting liability,” Connett said.
 “So, companies are disincentivized from doing studies that would bring to light the full spectrum of consequences of the chemicals it handles.”

 Boeing Toxic Exposure Lawsuits

 Boeing has declined to comment on the lawsuits and depositions.
 In court filings, however, the company argued that chemicals did not cause the children’s birth defects in its facilities and that it has always taken measures to protect its employees from potential health hazards.

-In October, the company reached terms on an out-of-court settlement with one of the plaintiffs represented by Waters Kraus & Paul — a woman born with a heart defect in 1980 when her mother worked at a Boeing factory.
+In October, the company reached terms on an out-of-court settlement with one of the plaintiffs represented by Waters Kraus Paul & Siegel — a woman born with a heart defect in 1980 when her mother worked at a Boeing factory.
 Two other lawsuits were filed by the families of two men who became fathers while working as mechanics at the Everett plant and are still pending.

 The Daily Herald obtained eight depositions of current and former employees, including more than a hundred corporate memos, reports, and scientific studies discussed by high-ranking company officials over the past 40 years.

 As early as the 1940s, there was recognition in the medical community that pregnant women are more sensitive to industrial chemicals than the general population.